tedtoal/Button_TT/README.md

   }
 }
 ```

+Notice that *drawCalibrationScreen()* has an argument, unlike the typical screen draw function.
+We use this in a later section because we need to redraw the calibration screen multiple times from different calibration states.

 Finally, the code is cleaner when a function is used to handle a screen's processing tasks when the Arduino *loop()* function is called.
 Declare one function for handling loop() processing tasks each screen, then define a function that calls the loop() processing function for the current screen: